w3f/validator-security/README.md

 Validators are economically incentivised to behave honestly, but they are also punished for being faulty or malicious ("Byzantine").
 In the former they are rewarded with tokens and in the latter their stakes are 'slashed'.

 ## Availability Guarantees
-In addition to ensuring that signing key is well protected, the validator node must guarantee their availability to sign new blocks.
+In addition to ensuring that the signing key is well protected, the validator node must guarantee their availability to sign new blocks.
 A loss in service can result in their stake being slashed.

 ## Nominated Proof-of-Stake
 In nominated (or delegated) Proof-of-Stake it isn't necessary to have tokens 'attached' to the signing key that resides upon the validator node.
 An offline key could nominate their stake to a 'hot' key that resides on the node.
 This may make the task of managing security far easier.